devbridge/test-juggler/README.md

 That should be enough to trick Jest into running your tests always in parallel. ([Source](https://github.com/facebook/jest/issues/5818#issuecomment-383674946))
 * Running with __--no-cache__ it always seems to run in parallel (as long as there are at least two files anyway). ([Source](https://github.com/facebook/jest/issues/5818#issuecomment-383739607))

+### Running tests sequentially ###
+* Use --runInBand cli command if tests need to be executed serially ([Official Jest documentation](https://jestjs.io/docs/en/cli.html))

+### Run tests in different projects ###
+Framework has two Jest projects - "default-tests" and "serial-tests".
+Default tests project is looking for tests with pattern "x.test.js" and run them in parallel.
+Serial tests project is looking for tests with pattern "x.serial-test.js" and run them all sequentially.
+Settings can be found in jest.config.js file.

+* Type and run ```npm run default-tests``` to run all default tests
+* Type and run ```npm run serial-tests``` to run all serial tests
+* Type and run ```npm run test``` to run all projects in one batch

 ### Junit report ###
 * junit report is generated on every test run.
 Report can be found in junit-report/junit.xml.
 Path and other parameters can be changed.
 More info:([Source](https://www.npmjs.com/package/jest-junit))

-### Running tests sequentially ###
-* Use --runInBand cli command if tests need to be executed serially ([Official Jest documentation](https://jestjs.io/docs/en/cli.html))

 ### Contribution guidelines ###